Patients and Providers for Optimal Aesthetic Flat Closure

-Aesthetic flat closure is reconstruction of the chest wall contour.
+Aesthetic flat closure (AFC) is reconstruction of the chest wall contour.

 “…The consortium focuses on oncoplastic breast conserving surgery, nipple/skin sparing mastectomy with immediate reconstruction and optimal flat closure after conventional mastectomy.“Oncoplastic Breast Consortium